Immigration Lawyer Chicago/ Chicago Green Card Lawyers/ Conditional Green Card: The Difference Between Conditional and Permanent Residents

 If you have been married for two or more years before arriving in the United States, you do not need to go through the process of changing a temporary green card.
 All you need to do is renew your permanent residency card every 10 years.

 To make the transition from a conditional green card holder to a permanent resident, you and your spouse must file Form I-751, Petition to Remove Conditions on Residence.
 It is a requirement that you and your spouse both file the form.
 However, under certain circumstances such as a death of your partner or a divorce, you may still be able to file for permanent residency.
-Speak with your immigration attorney if you find yourself in a situation that requires additional attention and forms.
+Speak with your immigration lawyer if you find yourself in a situation that requires additional attention and forms.

 The purpose of the conditional green card is to stop marriage and immigration fraud in the United States.
 Form I-751 allows the USCIS to reevaluate your marriage.
 Therefore, you must provide evidence that clearly shows your marriage is genuine and of good faith, not just for permanent residency.
 Evidence you can include with your form includes: